dmarti/tool-detection-demo/README.md

 # tool-detection-demo

-Demo of using Aloodo with Google Analytics
+Demo of using Aloodo with Google Analytics.
+See index.html for more info.